 According to Datareportal, the number of internet users has reached 10.78 MN in Nepal.
 From urban to rural areas, internet service has expanded over the last few years.
 As the Nepal government is pitching Digital Nepal Framework, internet access has become even more essential.

 Nepal’s largest telecom provider Nepal Telecom is still the go-to ISP for many Nepalese to date.
 Its commitment towards cost-efficient internet services and yearning for the latest technologies for better quality service has been well received by Nepali internet users.
 The reason it is still among the top ISP is that in rural areas, Nepal Telecom is still the only good choice Nepalese could afford.
 It is acclaimed as the true cost-friendly ISP in Nepal for its aggressive pricing and offerings.
-It offers cellular, ADSL, and FTTH internet service depending on locations.
+It offers cellular, ADSL, and FTTH internet service depending on location.

 Check out: Nepal Telecom’s VoLTE service

 It has already expanded 4G coverage in 77 districts around the country while it is also initiating 5G testing in a near future.
 Its much-lauded Triple Play Service will enable customers to avail of TV, internet, and call service all over the same fiber cable.
 The service comes bundled with a TV.
 Check below to learn about Nepal Telecom FTTH’s tariffs.

 |Nepal Telecom Fiber Package and Validity||1 month||3 months||12 months|

 |15mbps Unlimited Internet + NTTV + FREE Telephone||1,230||3,530||13,220|

 |NTTV + FREE Telephone||480||1,440||5,760|

 WorldLink Communications Ltd.